JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 When somebody calls the function `getDate()`, they won't be informed about the opt-in requirements for APIs used in its body.

-Note that if `@OptIn` applies to the declaration, which signature contains a type declared as requiring opt-in, the opt-in will still propagate:
+Note that if `@OptIn` applies to the declaration whose signature contains a type declared as requiring opt-in, the opt-in will still propagate:

 ```kotlin